nekocode/create-android-kotlin-app/README.md

 }, "ACTION_XXX", "ACTION_XXX2")
 ```

-It also imports the [Retrofit](https://github.com/square/retrofit) library to make network requests:
+Sending a network request is also simple:

 ```kotlin
 gankIoService().picApi.getMeiziPics(1, 0)
     // ...
 ```

-And it splits models' definition, file and network operations and other classes unrelated to ui into a submodule.
-And make them easier to test.
+And it splits network operations into a submodule.
+And make tests for them.
 Such as:

 ```kotlin
 class GankIoServiceTest {